SeheeKim618/HumanPose2D/README.md

 # A Fusion Model based on CNN-Vision Transformer for Human Pose Estimation (KSC 2022)

 ## Introduction
+This is the official code of paper "A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation" (KSC 2022)

-This repo contains an implementation of 2D Bottom-up Human Pose Estimation model using PyTorch.
+This repo contains an implementation of 2D Bottom-up Human Pose Estimation model using PyTorch and is developed by Sehee Kim, and Junhee Lee.
 We refer to the original code which implement [Higher-HRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) & [Davit](https://github.com/dingmyu/davit)

-This is the official code of paper "A Fusion Model based on CNN-Vision Transformer for HumanPose Estimation" (KSC 2022)
-This repository is developed by Sehee Kim, and Junhee Lee.

 ![Illustrating the architecture of the our's model](/figures/figure_arch.png)